prasanth-pk12/python/README.md

-# Python Final Project
+# Python Training Project

 ## Project 1: College Data Management System

-- This is college management system project.
-This project will be usefull to manage the data in colleges.
-Student can login and see their data.
-Teacher can login and register for student.
-Admin can login and add courses and teachers.
+- The College Management System project is a console-based application designed to efficiently manage data within colleges.
+It provides various functionalities for students, teachers, and administrators.

 ---

 ## Project 2: Covid19 Data Management System

-- This is corana data management system project.
-This project will be usefull for upto date in corona virus cases and user can register for vaccine and check their status.
+-The Corona Data Management System project is a console-based application designed to provide up-to-date information on coronavirus cases.
+It offers functionalities for users to register for vaccines and check their vaccination status.

 ---

 ## Project 3: Travel Agency Project

-- This toursim management system.
-You can create account and book for travel.
+- The Tourism Management System project is a console-based application that facilitates travel booking and account management for tourists.

 ---